 Hurricane Season Warning

-Atlantic hurricane season runs from June 1 to November 30, with the highest risk from August through October, especially in coastal areas of Florida, Georgia, and the Carolinas.
-Travelers visiting during this time must stay informed about weather forecasts and have flexible contingency plans.
+The Atlantic hurricane season runs from June 1 to November 30.
+The highest risk occurs from August through October, especially in coastal areas of Florida, Georgia, and the Carolinas.
+Travelers visiting during this time must stay informed about weather forecasts and have flexible contingency plans for their southeast road trip.

 Budgeting Your Southeast Road Trip Adventure